WenjiangDeng/MAX/README.md

 #### (Please make sure whether your mutation list is detected using hg19 or hg38)

-- The GTF annotation file.
-The hg38 RefGene GTF file can be downloaded from [this site](https://staff.ki.se/people/wenden) or retrieved from [UCSC Table Browser](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/genes/hg38.refGene.gtf.gz).
+- The GTF annotation file, which can be dowlnloaded from the [UCSC Table Browser](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/).
+The hg38 RefGene version can be downloaded [here](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/genes/hg38.refGene.gtf.gz).
 - The whole transcriptome reference.
 The hg38 version which can be downloaded from [UCSC repository](http://ftp.hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/refMrna.fa.gz).
 - The RNA-seq data from a group of samples.
 #### Software requirements for XAEM: